kjkriegel/freeradius-ldap-authentik/README.md

 - `LDAP_RADIUS_ACCESS_GROUP` - The LDAP group which users must belong to in order to have RADIUS access (optional) (default: "")
 - `RADIUS_CLIENT_CREDENTIALS` - The Freeradius server client credentials (comma separated "hostname:password" pairs, default: "")

+- `EAP_PRIVATE_KEY_PASSWORD` - Password for private key when custom cert is provided in volumes, when using self signed certificate, do not set this variable

 - `RADIUSD_ARGS` - Arguments to pass to radiusd (default: "-f -l stdout")

 Example Docker Compose Configuration